Ozzie Albies Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in the league.
+- The Astros pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Astros have the seventh-ranked team ERA across all league pitching staffs (3.31).
+- The Astros have the sixth-ranked team ERA among all league pitching staffs (3.35).

-- Astros pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, 1.1 per game).
+- Astros pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, one per game).

-- Brown (2-0 with a 1.93 ERA and 17 strikeouts in 18 2/3 innings pitched) gets the start for the Astros, his fourth of the season.
+- Valdez makes the start for the Astros, his fifth of the season.
+He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Texas Rangers, when he went seven innings, allowing no earned runs while giving up five hits.
+- The left-hander last appeared on Sunday against the Texas Rangers, when he tossed six innings, allowing one earned run while giving up four hits.

-- The 24-year-old has put up an ERA of 1.93, with 8.2 strikeouts per nine innings, in three games this season.
-Opponents are hitting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.